amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

   - Web Development
 ---

-This tutorial is meant to be as clear as possible while at the same time teach you how to connect AngularJS with back-end servers in Node.Js, Express.js and databases such as MongoDB, also known as the MEAN stack.
-Let's start with angularJS!
+This tutorial is meant to be as clear as possible.
+At the same time, we are going to cover the concepts that you will need most of the time.
+All the good stuff without the fat :)

 <!--More-->

-We are going to start building all the examples in a single HTML file, which has embedded javascript and NO styles/CSS for simplicity.
-In the next tutorials we will learn how to use angularJS modules to break down the code, add testing to it and styles.
+We are going to start building all the examples in a single HTML file!
+It embedded JavaScript and NO styles/CSS for **simplicity**.
+Don't worry, in the next tutorials, we will learn how to split use Angular modules.
+We are going to break down the code, add testing to it and styles.

 # What is Angular.js?